ensdomains/docs/ens-improvement-proposals/ensip-xx-profile-text-records.md

 **Example:** `Melbourne, Australia`

-**Design Considerations:** This shouldn't be resolved to real coordinates, as it can be a non-existent location.
+**Design Considerations:** This value should not be assumed to be real coordinates or properly formatted place, as it may be a non-existent location

 #### `url`